BL08FR/Radin-Target-Camera-Long-range-Esp-Now-Camera/README.md

 /!\Note: it don't use the LR (low rate/ long range) mode of Esp-Now, first because low rate and second because not compatible with classic wifi on the receiver.
 [23/02/2022] Receiver update to use directionnal antenna and stay within the law, user settings more accessible.

+[21/06/2022] CameraESP-NOW_v1_1spiffs : Camera module use now SPIFFS memory to save the picture inducing picture refresh faster (+-5s for 640p) and it's no more necessary to use a micro-SD card.

 NB: To handle ESP32 arduino IDE need to have python installed!